Understanding Capital Gains Tax on Inherited Property

 How to Determine the Fair Market Value of an Inherited Property

 When determining the fair market value of an inherited property in Chicago, it is crucial to understand the tax implications associated with selling such a property.
-The fair market value is essentially the price that the house would sell for on the open market between a willing buyer and a willing seller.
+The fair market value is essentially the price the house would sell for on the open market between a willing buyer and a willing seller.

 Common Challenges Faced by Beneficiaries Selling Inherited Homes

-When selling an inherited house in Chicago, beneficiaries often encounter several challenges that can complicate the process.
-Understanding the tax implications is a significant hurdle, as beneficiaries must navigate capital gains taxes, which may apply to any profit made from the sale of the property.
+When selling an inherited house in Chicago, beneficiaries often encounter several challenges that complicate the process.
+Understanding the tax implications is a significant hurdle, as beneficiaries must navigate capital gains taxes, which may apply to any profit from the sale of the property.

 Navigating the Illinois Estate and Inheritance Tax Laws